 What the New York SHIELD Act Means for Healthcare Organizations

-On July 25, 2019 the Governor of New York signed into law the “Stop Hacks and Improve Electronic Data Security Act” (SHIELD ACT) effective March 21, 2020.
+On July 25, 2019 the Governor of New York signed into law the “Stop Hacks and Improve Electronic Data Security Act” (SHIELD ACT).
+Reporting requirements go into effect October 23, 2019, with security requirements effective March 21, 2020.
 This Act amends New York’s existing data breach notification law by expanding the definition of “Private Information” and by adding “Data Breach Security Protections” similar to those of the Health Insurance Portability and Accountability Act (HIPAA) Security Rule.
 It is important that healthcare organizations that own or license any computerized information of New York residents are aware of this Act as they may need to add additional cybersecurity safeguards and will have new reporting requirements in the event of a breach.

 There are a number of definitions that are important to know in order to understand an organization’s obligations under the SHIELD Act.
 First, Personal Information is defined by the Act as: